Skip to content

 • BMI 27 or higher with a weight-related comorbidity, such as hypertension, type 2 diabetes, or dyslipidemia

-The usual flow is straightforward:
+The path itself is straightforward:

 1. first consultation at an obesity clinic or endocrinology practice